 ii.
 Disgraced Stocks- Never take cues from the stock price, rather look for strong businesses which have corrected much from its highs.

 iii.
 General observations- Seek ideas from things you use in daily life or see around yourself.
 Do research on the companies whose product or services you like the most.

 iv.
 Business media- Focus on the company specific news and avoid macroeconomic noise.

 v.
 Blogs- Good articles and blogs can be used as a base to start your own research work.

 vi.
-Read annual reports- After gathering information from the above ways, read annual report of companies in your circle of competence.
+Read annual reports- After gathering information from the above ways, read the annual report of companies in your circle of competence.

-Power of Trading and Investment together
+Power of Trading and Investment together:

 It has been seen that they are able to generate better stock picks if you combine the expertise of both trading and investment.
-Some of the well known personalities who have done really well by combining the expertise of both trading and investments are as follows-
+Some of the well-known personalities who have done really well by combining the expertise of both trading and investments are as follows-

 a.
 Paul Tudor Jones